 iTunes requires using the non-free iTunes software, which talks to the iTunes store via a secret protocol that is deliberately obfuscated.
 Jon Johansen figured out the protocol, around 2005-2006, and wrote free software to do the job; but Apple persistently changed the protocol to break the free client, and eventually Johansen abandoned the project.
 Evidently Apple is not satisfied with merely getting paid; it is determined to trash people's freedom.

-The CD bought in a store is a good standard of comparison to show the direction of change, but it is not an adequate standard of freedom, because copyright law by itself is too restrictive.
+The CD bought in a store is a good standard of comparison for judging these systems, but it is not an adequate standard of freedom, because copyright law by itself is too restrictive.
 Everyone should be free to share copies of published music — where sharing means noncommercial redistribiution of exact copies.
 In addition, remix (making a totally new work using parts of various works) should be legal.
 We must fight for these freedoms; in the mean time, we must reject these attempts by music sellers to change things for the worse.

 If you listen to music in a way such that you don't have a copy, that makes you antisocial, because you don't have a copy to share with others.